felixfbecker/vscode-php-intellisense/README.md

 In opposite to the included PHP IntelliSense and other PHP extensions, this uses an AST to parse the source code instead of relying on naive regular expression parsing.

+**Note: This is just the VS Code extension that spawns the actual language server.
+The language server itself is implemented purely in PHP [in its own repository](https://github.com/felixfbecker/php-language-server), all features need to be implemented there and all issues should be reported there.**

 ## Features

 ### Find all symbols